aripalo/vegas-credentials/README.md

 🚧 🚧 🚧  **Important:** 🚧 🚧 🚧

-Currently `main` branch points to rewritten next version of `vegas-credentials` which may not yet have been released.
+Currently this branch points to rewritten next version of `vegas-credentials` which may not yet have been released.
 If you're looking for the currently released version, see [`original`-branch](https://github.com/aripalo/vegas-credentials/tree/original).

 ---